 Sports clubs, organized through the IM program, provide instruction and competition.
 Clubs vary in size, from less than 50 to over 300 in the Ski Club.
 Many clubs plan trips and can provide information about places off campus to engage in their activities.
 The Sports Club Office is in 231 IM Sports-West, 353-5108.
-Sports clubs include the following.
-New clubs can be organized according to student interests.
+New clubs may be organized each year according to student interests.
+Current Sports Clubs include:

-Aikido Yoshinki

-Alpine Ski Team

-Archery

-Badminton

-Bowling

-Creative

-Anachronism

-Crew (men and women)
+Aikido Yoshinki Alpine Ski Team Archery Badminton Bowling Creative Anachronism Crew (men and women) Cricket Cycling

-Cricket

-Cricket

-Cycling

 Frisbee (men and women)